sarahlotspeich/wilson_ride/README.md

-# wilson_ride
-Analyzing the Relationship Between Rider Well-Being and the Use of Microtransit in Rural North Carolina
+# The Wilson RIDE Study: Analyzing the Relationship Between Rider Well-Being and the Use of Microtransit in Rural North Carolina